 What Impacts the Settlement Compensation Payout of a Vocal Cord Paralysis Lawsuit?

-The other factor that will have a major impact on the potential value of a vocal cord paralysis lawsuit is the severity of the nerve injury and the corresponding treatment level.
+Another factor that will significantly impact the potential value of a vocal cord paralysis lawsuit is the severity of the nerve injury and the corresponding level of treatment.
 A mild vocal cord paralysis injury that only requires voice therapy (and maybe bulk injections) will be on the lower end of the potential settlement value range.
 A more severe injury (such as those caused by surgical malpractice) will almost always require surgery to repair and will be at the higher end of the settlement value range.

 Vocal Cord Paralysis Settlements & Verdicts